adxsrc/lict/README.md

 ## Hierarchical Metainers

-`Metainer` is designed for hierarchical orignization of data and metadata.
+`Metainer` is designed for hierarchical origination of data and metadata.
 Its power comes from nesting different levels of metainers together.

 In the above example, the metakeys themselves can be seen as metadata of the metadata.
-By giving them a new name, e.g., "kind key" `kkey`, we can "deepen" the hierarchy as:
+By giving them a new name, e.g., "kind key" `kkey1`, we can "deepen" the hierarchy as:

     simple -> [
         data1,
         data2,
         ...,
-        [meta1, kkey:mkey1],
+        [meta1, kkey1:mkey1],
-        [meta2, kkey:mkey2],
+        [meta2, kkey1:mkey2],
         ...,
     ]